kfox/dotfiles/README.md

   [port]`.
 The `documentroot` defaults to the current directory and the port defaults to `8080`.

-* `st` launches [SourceTree](https://www.sourcetreeapp.com/) using your
-  current repository, regardless of your current directory depth.

 * `gh` is a handy way to open the appropriate respository home page for projects on github.com via the command line.
 It works in three different
   modes: